Nitya-star/Nitya-star.github.io/README.md

 This is a live personal website hosted on GitHub pages.
 You can explore it directly at: https://nitya-star.github.io Each section can be accessed through the navigation bar.

+## Technical Skills Demonstrated

+* **Language & Tools:** HTML5, CSS3, Visual Studio Code, GitHub pages
+* **Design Content:** Flexbox, Box Model, responsive layout, color contrast
+* **Accessibility Practices:** Semantic HTML, readable structure, consistent navigation
+* **Version Control:** Git and GitHub for project hosting and updates

+## Purpose

+This website was developed as a personal initiative to present both academic and creative growth, while building an accessible and visually clear platform for co-op and professional opportunities.
+It reflects a belief that thoughtful design and structure can communicate personality and professionalism effectively, even through simple technologies.